This is the multi-page printable view of this section. Click here to print.

 • if OFF, the –delete parameter is removed

-Before executing a new task in RsyncUI, please perform an estimation run, a –dry-run, and inspect the result.
-If you inadvertently set an empty directory as the source and the delete parameter is enabled, rsync will delete all files in the destination.
+Before running a new task, perform a --dry-run and inspect the result.
+If you set an empty source and --delete is enabled, rsync will delete all files in the destination.

 Temporary halt tasks